llegomark/randommusings/src/content/blog/open-letter-son.md

 In life's symphony, you're the sweetest note, Desmond, and I can't wait to see the music you'll create.

-In love, hope, and dreams for a beautiful future,
+In love, hope, and dreams for a ['beautiful future'](https://llego.dev/posts/basey-samar/),

 Papa.